rnestler/sps-speaker-notes/day-2/speaker-notes-5.md

 Write effective Spark code that unlocks its true potential and complements your Python expertise.

 Whether you're a data scientist, developer, or simply curious about big data, this talk will bridge the gap between Python and Spark.
 Join me as we explore Spark's inner workings!

-## Biography

-Neil Gibbons is a Backend Engineer with a passion for big data.
-After an MSc in Data Science, he pivoted to software engineering, focusing on distributed systems.
-Now pursuing another MSc, he's eager to share his experience and delve into Apache Spark's inner workings at the Swiss Python Summit.